kimjoemaina/via2-ecommerce/README.md

 Via2 is wordplay on the swahili word 'viatu' which means shoes.
 The web app employs Django as the back-end and HTML, CSS, JS for the front-end.

 The DB used in Postgres.
 However, you can use any database of your choice.
-Ensure to enter your credentials in the settings file and to update your environemt variables.
+Ensure to enter your credentials in the settings file and to update your environment variables.

-Additionally, static/media files are stored in AWS S3 buckets.
-You need to have prior knowledge of AWS buckets and IAM to configure S3.

 NB: The PayPal checkout is currently a development sandbox.
 Customize this to your own sandbox for testing.
 Also note that on checkout the grand total (KES) is converted to USD.